What are Porcelain Veneers and How are they Applied?

 Comparison: Porcelain vs. Composite Veneers

 The comparison below highlights the key differences between porcelain and composite veneers.
-Each type has unique advantages and disadvantages that can affect a person's choice based on their specific needs and preferences.
+Each type has unique advantages and disadvantages that can affect a patient's choice based on their specific needs and preferences.

-Durability / Lifespan 10 - 20+ years with proper care 3 - 7 years, requires more maintenance
+Durability / Lifespan10 to 15 years with proper care (Cleveland Clinic)5 to 7 years on average; requires more maintenance

 Cost and Durability Factors